 Reporting of ‘no breaches’ during the reporting period

-If at the conclusion of a reporting period a regulated entity has not identified any breaches of reportable obligations, the regulated entity is required to submit a formal statement using the pro-forma at
+If at the conclusion of a quarterly or half yearly reporting period a regulated entity has not identified any breaches of reportable obligations, the regulated entity is required to submit a formal statement using the pro-forma at Appendix B.1.

 Process for submission of reports

+Immediate reports

+Immediate reports under clause 3.7 must be submitted by email to retailcompliance@aer.gov.au, with subject heading “[Regulated Entity]: IMMEDIATE REPORT - BREACH OF REGULATORY OBLIGATION ”

+Quarterly and half yearly reports

+Written reports on obligations under clauses 3.9 and 3.11 must be submitted by email to retailcompliance@aer.gov.au, with subject heading “[Regulated Entity]: RETAIL LAW COMPLIANCE REPORT [quarterly or half yearly] (as applicable)”

 Reclassification of regulatory obligations

-The AER may vary the obligations included in each of the different reporting periods at any time in accordance with the retail market consultation procedures.
+The AER may vary the obligations included in each of the different reporting periods (immediate, quarterly and half yearly) at any time in accordance with the retail market consultation procedures.

 Variation of reporting frequency for individual regulated entities

-The AER may alter the frequency of reporting required of individual regulated entities in relation to obligations reportable on a quarterly or half yearly basis in accordance with clauses.
+The AER may alter the frequency of reporting required of individual regulated entities in relation to obligations reportable on a quarterly or half yearly basis in accordance with clauses 3.25 to 3.27.

-The AER may increase the reporting frequency for as it applies to an individual regulated entity if one or more breaches of the same obligation have been identified in each of four consecutive reporting periods or over 24 months, whichever is the lesser.
+The AER may increase the reporting frequency for obligations with a quarterly or half yearly reporting classification as it applies to an individual regulated entity if one or more breaches of the same obligation have been identified in each of four consecutive reporting periods or over 24 months, whichever is the lesser.
 These breaches may be identified in reports submitted by the regulated entity under these Guidelines or otherwise.

-The AER may decrease the reporting frequency required in respect of individual regulated entities if no breaches of the same obligation have been identified in each of four consecutive reporting periods or over 24 months, whichever is the lesser.
+The AER may decrease the reporting frequency required for obligations with a quarterly or half yearly reporting classification in respect of individual regulated entities if no breaches of the same obligation have been identified in each of four consecutive reporting periods or over 24 months, whichever is the lesser.
 These breaches may be identified in reports submitted by the regulated entity under these Guidelines or otherwise.

-In considering whether to increase or decrease the frequency of, the AER will have regard to the considerations set out in clause 3.28 of these Guidelines.
+In considering whether to increase or decrease the frequency of for obligations with a quarterly or half yearly reporting classification, the AER will have regard to the considerations set out in clause 3.28 of these Guidelines.

 Considerations relevant to variation of reporting frequency